quantum-tinkerer/pymablock/paper/finding_effective_model.md

 ### Define the perturbative series

-In the implicit mode, Pymablock computes the perturbative series without knowing the eigenvectors of one of the Hamiltonian subspaces.

-Therefore we compute 4 eigenvectors of the unperturbed Hamiltonian, which correspond to the 4 lowest eigenvalues closest to $E=0$.
+Since the Hamiltonian is large and we are only interested in the low energy subspace, it is sufficient to compute the $4$ lowest eigenvectors of the unperturbed Hamiltonian.
 These are the lowest energy Andreev states in two quantum dots.

 ```{embed} # cell-14-finding_effective_model
 ```

-The orthogonalization is often necessary to do manually because `scipy.sparse.linalg.eigsh` does not return orthogonal eigenvectors if the matrix is complex and eigenvalues are degenerate.
+TWe orthogonallize the eigenvectors manually because `scipy.sparse.linalg.eigsh` does not return orthogonal eigenvectors if the matrix is complex and eigenvalues are degenerate.